juju/docs/src/en/wip-storage.md

 ## TESTING

-If you are so inclined to test this feature out, you will need to build from source (1.24+) and enable the feature with:
+Currently, if you wish to test this feature, you will need to build from source (1.24+) and enable the feature with:
     export JUJU_DEV_FEATURE_FLAGS=storage
 prior to bootstrapping.